TITLE 77: PUBLIC HEALTH

 B) In all cases in which the Department or delegate agency allows the use of an alternative procedure, the owner and occupant shall, for a one-year period after completion of the lead abatement or lead mitigation project, permit the Department or delegate agency to enter and inspect the area of abatement for the purpose of determining the effectiveness and durability of the allowed alternative procedure.

-c) Regulated Facilities Not Requiring Abatement or Mitigation.
-Notwithstanding any other provision of this Part, abatement or mitigation is not required when the property owner enters into a stipulation with the Department that will protect children from exposure to lead bearing substances.
-The stipulation shall be by written agreement, and shall provide that any violation of the agreement shall cause the immediate issuance of a mitigation or abatement order.
+c) Notwithstanding any other provision of this Part, lead abatement or lead mitigation is not required when the property owner enters into a stipulation with the Department that will protect children and pregnant persons from exposure to lead-bearing substances.
+The stipulation shall be by written agreement, and shall provide that any violation of the agreement shall cause the immediate issuance of a mitigation order.
 Examples of conditions that may be included in a stipulation entered into by the property owners and the Department are as follows:

 1) The property shall be demolished; or